Sheboygan County Sheriff's Department: Patrol

-Criminal Investigation
+Criminal investigation

-The Criminal Investigation Division consists of a Lieutenant, Detective Sergeant, and seven detectives.
-The division's primary mission is to investigate time-consuming, complex or specialized crimes that are not practical for patrol deputies to investigate.
+The Criminal Investigation Division consists of a lieutenant, detective sergeant, and seven detectives, and investigates time-consuming, complex or specialized crimes impractical for patrol deputy investigation.

 Correctional

-The Corrections Division is the largest division of the Sheboygan County Sheriff’s Office, and has been in existence in some form, since the inception of Sheriff’s Office.
-The Corrections Division operates the Sheboygan County Detention Center, located at 2923 South 31st Street and the Sheboygan County Juvenile Detention Center, located at 527 North 6th Street in Sheboygan.
-The Corrections Division is made up of 2 Secretaries, 2 Booking Clerks, 59 Correction Officers, 12 Supervisors, 1 Alternatives to Incarceration (ATI) Coordinator, 1 Electronic Monitoring Officer, 3 ATI Officers, 1 Classification / Court Officer, an Assistant Corrections Administrator, and a Corrections Administrator.
+The Corrections Division is the largest division of the department and dates back to the county's establishment.
+The corrections division operates the Sheboygan County Detention Center, located at 2923 South 31st Street and the Sheboygan County Juvenile Detention Center, located at 527 North 6th Street in Sheboygan.
+The corrections division is made up of two secretaries, two booking clerks, 59 correctional officers, 12 supervisors, an electronic monitoring officer and classification/court officer, a corrections administrator and assistant, and an alternatives to incarceration (ATI) coordinator and three assistant officers.

-Civil Process and Court Services
+Civil process and court services

 The Sheboygan County Sheriff's Office Civil Process Division handles the service of legal papers pursuant to Wisconsin State Statute.
 The Court Services Division primary responsibilities are Sheboygan County Courthouse security and prisoner transportation.
 Five full-time and five part-time deputies are assigned to the Court Services Division.
 The sheriff of each county is required by Wisconsin State Statute to be present in Circuit Courts.

 Communications

-The Sheboygan County Communications Center provides dispatching service for first responders throughout the City of Sheboygan as well as Sheboygan County and its cities, towns, and villages.
+The Sheboygan County Communications Center provides joint dispatch for all municipalities in Sheboygan County, including the city of Sheboygan itself, along with maintaining infrastructure such as communications towers and equipment.

 Special teams

-The Sheboygan County Sheriff's Office offers specialized services to the community.
+The department offers specialized services to the community.
 Team members receive extensive specialized training in these areas.
-The specialized teams include; SWAT Team, Dive/Rescue Team, Drone Team, Hostage Negotiation Team, Crash Reconstruction, Bicycle Patrol, K-9 Patrol, Marine Unit, Honor Guard, Correctional Emergency Response Team (CERT), and Gang Enforcement Team (GET).
+The county also coordinates with the Manitowoc County and Fond du Lac County sheriff's departments and their specialized drug units, and the Milwaukee Police Department's bomb squad is also called up to investigate and contain incendiary devices within the county on an as-needed basis.